Private Pilot's Licence

 After you obtain your Private Pilot's Licence

 Once qualified, you may hire the Club's aircraft and carry passengers (although not for profit).
-Cost sharing however is permissible, providing the pilot pays at least an equal proportion.
+Cost sharing however is possible.

 Maintaining your licence privileges